 “Is it worth visiting the Copper Canyon in Mexico?”

 In short…YES.
 Absolutely yes.
 If you’re able to spare a week (or more!), you won’t regret visiting Mexico’s most famous canyon here in Chihuahua state, Mexico.
-For us, the Copper Canyon is one of the best things to do in Mexico.
+The Copper Canyon is one of the best things to do in Mexico.

 And here’s why: